 Table of contents:

-- How much did I make?
+- How much did I make my first month blogging?

 - Research how to make money with Ads!